leeprevost/pres_elect_US/README.md

 ![benford_facet](/img/benford_facet.jpg)

-As I'm mostly focused on the question about where all the Biden votes came from in 2020, I do find it interesting that the highest error rates in 2020 vs. Benford are for Democrats (but while still relatively low).
+As I'm mostly focused on the question about where all the Biden votes came from in 2020, **_I do find it interesting_** that the highest error rates in 2020 vs. Benford are for Democrats (but while still relatively low).
 These errors look visually like they are on digits 4 and 5.
 This would mean counties whose democrat votes have the first digit of 4 or 5 which I think means suburban metro counties or very small counties (40-59 votes * 10 to the power of 0-4).
 Later, I'll dig into those counties and look at high zscores over 2016.

+More to come ....

 Raw results are in the [tabs](/tabs) as [benford_raw](/tabs/benford_raw.csv).